stevenhan1991/VIS19-TSR/README.md

 # TSR-TVD: Temporal Super-Resolution for Time-Varying Data Analysis and Visualization
-Pytorch implementation for TSR-TVD: Temporal Super-Resolution for Time-Varying Data Analysis and Visualization
+Pytorch implementation for TSR-TVD: Temporal Super-Resolution for Time-Varying Data Analysis and Visualization.

 # Notation
 Compared with the original implementation, we add skip connection between encoder and decoder, which can improve the performance.